 - Lift the loose part of the membrane and with a paper towel rip it off.

-Pressure Cooker Ribs Recipe Tips
+Pressure Cooker Ribs Tips and Notes

 - Add 1/2 teaspoon of liquid smoke to the cooking liquid to add a light smoky taste.